dell-cloud-marketplace/docker-passenger-base/README.md

 Ruby on Rails     | see [docker-rails](https://github.com/dell-cloud-marketplace/docker-rails/)     | Web application framework

 ## Administration

-This is a base image, although Passenger and Nginx have been added they are left to the inherited image to start the Nginx service ‘```/opt/nginx/sbin/nginx```’.
-Passenger environment has been set to development (**rails_env development;**).
-This has been defined in the **nginx.conf** file which resides at ```/opt/nginx/conf``` within the container and can easily be modified to production environment.
+Although Passenger and Nginx have been added, it is up to derived images to start the Nginx service (```/opt/nginx/sbin/nginx```).

+The Passenger environment is set to development mode.
+This is defined in the **nginx.conf** file which resides at ```/opt/nginx/conf``` within the container and can easily be modified for a production environment.

 ## Reference